 On the other hand, Jaime Lannister is a Deconstruction.
 At first he appears appears the perfect Knight in Shining Armor, being incredibly handsome, the best fighter in the land, the slayer of the previous tyrant king and, due to to having his armour gilded, actual shining armour.
 However, he's quickly revealed to be violent, arrogant and in an incestuous relationship with his sister.
 And thanks to being the Kingslayer, a breach of his vows as a knight of the Kingsguard, nobody trusts him.
-After going through Break the Haughty and a Heel-Face Turn, Jaime struggles to become a true Knight in Shining Armor.
+After going through Break the Haughty and a Heel-Face Turn with Brienne's example waved in front of his face, Jaime struggles to become a true Knight in Shining Armor in truth.

 Then there are the Clegane brothers who aside from their martial skills aren't models of what knights are supposed to be, though Sandor is getting better.